zohra101/sandbox-level-4/backendGoogleCloud/express.md

 - Contains information about the request that was sent to the server.
 - In this case, the request is coming from the browser.

-1. Start the server in a JavaScript debug terminal and inspect the request object.
+1. Start the server in a JavaScript debug terminal.
+2. Inspect the request object.
-2. Destructure the url property from the request object.
+3. Destructure the url property from the request object.
-3. Respond with the value of url.
+4. Respond with the value of url.

 ### Express App Summary
 ```javascript